PATH (rail system)

 The routes of the PATH system were originally operated by the Hudson & Manhattan Railroad (H&M), built to link New Jersey's Hudson Waterfront with New York City.
-The system began operations in 1908 and was fully built out in 1911.
-Three stations have since closed; two others were re-located after a re-alignment of the western terminus.
-From the 1920s, the rise of automobile travel and the concurrent construction of bridges and tunnels across the river sent the H&M into a financial decline from which it never recovered, and it was forced into bankruptcy in 1954.
+The system began operations in 1908 and was fully completed in 1911.
+Three stations have since closed; two others were relocated after a re-alignment of the western terminus.
+From the 1920s, the rise of automobile travel and the concurrent construction of bridges and tunnels across the river sent the H&M into a financial decline during the Great Depression, from which it never recovered, and it was forced into bankruptcy in 1954.
 As part of the deal that cleared the way for the construction of the original World Trade Center, the Port Authority bought the H&M out of receivership in 1962 and renamed it PATH.
-In the 2000s and 2010s the system suffered considerably from disasters that affected the region, most notably the September 11 attacks and Hurricane Sandy.
-Both private and public stakeholders have proposed expanding PATH service in New Jersey, and an extension to Newark Liberty International Airport that may be constructed in the 2020s.
+In the 2000s and 2010s, the system suffered longstanding interruptions from disasters that affected the New York metropolitan area, most notably the September 11 attacks and Hurricane Sandy.
+Both private and public stakeholders have proposed expanding PATH service in New Jersey, and an extension to Newark Liberty International Airport may be constructed in the 2020s.